Practice as Assessment

 For brokerage workflows, for example:

-- Traders practice bond settlement guided
+- Traders practice bond settlement with guidance

 - Then attempt it unguided